anlowee/Computer-Organization-And-Design/ch 5/homework.md

 **A:** Considering that in the two level page table approach, the 2^19 page table entries are divided into 256 segments are allocated on demand.
 Each of the second-level tables contain 2^(19 - 8) = 2048 entries, requiring 2048 * 4 = 8 KiB each and covering 2048 * 8 KiB * 16 MB of the virtual address space.
 Assume that half memory refers to 2 ^ 31 bytes, the minimum amount of memory required for the secondary table is 5 * (2^(31 - 24)) * 8 KiB = 5 MB.
 The first-level tables would require an additional 5 * 128 * 6 B = 3840 B. The maximum number will be 256 segments per application if all segments are activated.
 This would require 5 * 256 * 8 KiB = 10 MB for the second-level tables and 7680 bytes for the first-level tables.

-## 5.11.6 [10] <§5.7>
-A cache designer wants to increase the size of a 4 KiB virtually indexed, physically tagged cache.
-Given the page size shown above, is it possible to make a 16 KiB direct-mapped cache, assuming 2 words per block?
-How would the designer increase the data size of the cache?

-**A:** It needs to make the cache 2-way associative to increase its size to 16 KB.

 # 5.12
 In this exercise, we will examine space/time optimizations for page tables.
-Th e following list provides parameters of a virtual memory system.
+The following list provides parameters of a virtual memory system.
 | Virtual Address (bits) | Physical DRAM Installed | Page Size | PTE Size (byte) |
 | ---------------------- | ----------------------- | --------- | --------------- |
 | 43                     | 16 GiB                  | 4 KiB     | 4               |